-During the fiscal year ended December 31, 2003, the members of the Compensation Committee were Andrew J. Ferrara and Drs.
-John W. Fara and James B. Hicks.
-Mr. Ferrara resigned from the Board of Directors on March 23, 2004.
+During the fiscal year ended December 31, 2004, the members of the Compensation Committee were Drs.
+James B. Hicks and Raymond Ruddon and Jack L. Bowman.
+Dr. Ruddon resigned from the Board of Directors on March 1, 2005.
+On March 4, 2005, Mr. K. Michael Forrest was appointed to the Board of Directors to fill the unexpired term of Dr. Ruddon.
+Mr. Forrest also was appointed to fill Dr. Ruddon's unexpired term on the Compensation Committee.
 There were no employee directors on the Compensation Committee and no interlocks.
-On March 30, 2004 the Board of Directors adopted a Compensation Committee charter, a copy of which is attached hereto as Exhibit A.
+On March 30, 2004 the Board of Directors adopted a Compensation Committee charter.
+A copy of that charter is found on the Company's website (www.avibio.com).